demergent-labs/kybra/the_kybra_book/src/cross_canister.md

     return match(result, {"Ok": lambda ok: {"Ok": ok}, "Err": lambda err: {"Err": err}})
 ```

 Notice that the `token_canister.transfer` method, because it is a cross-canister method, returns a `CallResult`.
-All cross-canister calls return `CallResult`, which has an `ok` or `err` property depending on if the cross-canister call was successful or not.
+All cross-canister calls return `CallResult`, which has an `Ok` or `Err` property depending on if the cross-canister call was successful or not.

 The IC guarantees that cross-canister calls will return.
 This means that, generally speaking, you will always receive a `CallResult`.
 Kybra does not throw on cross-canister calls.
 Wrapping your cross-canister call in a `try...except` most likely won't do anything useful.